-Your level of possible involvement will largely depend upon your professional and Spanish language skills and experiences in the field, as well as your motivation and willingness to get involved.
+Your level of possible involvement will largely depend upon your Spanish language skills and experiences in the field, as well as your motivation and willingness to get involved.
 It will also depend on the current needs and tasks at the hospital as we really want to help out wherever our help is needed most.
 Your work schedule will be created in a meeting with the departmental director and the volunteer coordinator and supervisor.
 In this process we always try to match your interests and skills with the current situation at the hospital.
 In order to gain the most out of your experience, and especially if you have a specific healthcare goal, please contact us in a timely fashion to discuss your options in detail.
 Pleaser keep in mind that hospitalized patient care in the Dominican Republic is much less extensive compared to nursery practices in the western world!
 It is common to see that family members are expected taking care of their patient at the hospital.

 What to expect

 Working hours will be primarily in the morning when the physicians are at the hospital.
 Intermediate to advanced Spanish speakers will get the most out of the rotation.
 Friendly and welcoming physicians, nurses, and patients make this rotation a joy to be a part of!
 You are encouraged to also take part in weekend shifts and watches with doctors and nurses as this gives you excellent exposure to work observation and experience opportunities!

 • Observing, shadowing and assisting doctors and nurses during their work